IdrisDose/wos_hombre_holocrons/README.md

 - Optimize Updating
 - Add ADMIN only usage right now anyone with toolgun can place and use
 - Add Anti-Spam

+## Issues
+If you have an issue like server crashing; please create an issue with your server and client log up intil the crash hopefully that'll be enough issue to debug as to why its breaking.